muhammad-aqib/auto1_etl_challenge/README.md

 ### Output

-- Staging and Transformed files are created in the same directory as source file
+- Staging and transformed files are created in the same directory as source file.
-- List of lists is returned where first list is header while the following lists contain the values (row-wise)
+- List of lists is returned where first list is header while the following lists contain the values (row-wise).

 [Github](https://github.com/muhammad-aqib/auto1_etl_challenge)